 Whether you're looking to sous vide bone in pork chops or sous vide boneless pork chops, this post covers it all.
 That's one of the great things about sous vide!
-Once you've determined the proper temperature (don't worry, I've got a sous vide pork temperature chart for you in this post), then you can pretty much throw in whatever style pork chop you want, set it, and forget it.
+Once you've determined the proper temperature at which to set your immersion circulator (don't worry, I've got a sous vide pork temperature chart for you in this post), then you can pretty much throw in whatever style pork chop you want, set it, and forget it.

 At least for a few hours.

 How to Sous Vide Pork Chops